As Jane Goodall grieves climate change, she finds hope in young people's advocacy

 "We have not just compromised the future of young people, we've been stealing it. ...
 But is there nothing they can do?
 Was that true?
 No, there's always something to do."

-On being asked at an event a few years ago what her next great adventure will be, and her response: "Dying"
+On being asked at an event a few years ago what her next great adventure will be, and replying: Dying

 Well, when you die, this [is] either nothing, you know, which is fine: you're gone, right?
 Nothing.
 Your mind.
 Your consciousness.
 Everything gone.
 Or as I have come to believe, through various experiences that I've had in my life, there's something.
 I don't know what it is quite.
 But if that's true, can you think of a greater adventure than finding out what is beyond death?